rniemela77/discord-bot/README.md

 - Allow discord bot to modify the server "database", and have frontend display the changes
 - Allow creating tasks on frontend
 - Added deploy script
 - Added discord webhook.
-Whenever a task is added, it will send a message to the webhook
+Whenever a push is made to /api/tasks, discord bot will send a message to the webhook.

 ## TODO:

-- Add webhook key to heroku settings
-- Add fields to the task.
-(Username, date, taskAddedFrom...)
+- Build up front-end
+- Create a login system on the frontend
+- Create login logic on the backend
 - Set up MongoDB
 - Re-enable twillio commands
 - Separate out the twillio commands into a separate file